Trace Details

 • Drill Down Into Details: Inspect individual spans to view metadata, span percentile, context, attributes and events associated with each span.

-• Efficient Navigation and Search: Use the dynamic search bar and filtering options to quickly jump to specific spans or error events making it easier to analyze and troubleshoot.
+• Efficient Navigation and Search: Use the dynamic search bar, quick filters, and highlight errors to quickly jump to specific spans or error events.

 • Responsive and Scalable: Handle traces from your architectures (monolithic or microservices) without performance lag, ensuring smooth and real-time analysis.